We are looking forward to welcoming fans to Brentford Community Stadium for our first season in the Premier League.

 Disabled parking spaces

 There are a small number of disabled spaces available on-site at the stadium.
 Spaces on-site will be booked through the Club on a match-by-match basis and a fee will apply for these spaces.
-In addition, the Club will hold back some spaces for Blue Badge Holders at the old Citroen site on Capital Interchange Way which is a short walk from the stadium.
+Blue badge holders are advised to book at Chiswick Park where a mini-bus will be in operation for fans which will drop off in Capital Interchange Way (closest to the East Stand).
+Blue badges must be displayed on entry to the car park.
 More details and booking information are available via the parking website above – or alternatively by calling EST on 020 8194 0034.
-Any further details or queries around disabled parking can also be directed via email to firstname.lastname@example.org or by calling 020 8847 2511 (Option 1) with any enquiries from 9am to 5pm Mon-Fri.
+Any further details or queries around disabled parking can also be directed via email to firstname.lastname@example.org or by calling 020 8847 2511 (Option 8) with any enquiries from 9am to 5pm Mon-Fri.

 There is no formal drop-off point on site at the stadium.
 The closest nearby road for drop-offs is on Capital Interchange Way.
 If you have difficulty walking the short distance from Capital Interchange Way, please contact us at email@example.com and we will try to assist you.